lupyuen/lupyuen.github.io/src/avaota.md

  6497300  uInitrd
 ```

-Let's replace it with NuttX...
+We replace it with NuttX...

 1. Take the NuttX Kernel __`nuttx.bin`__ from the previous section